Inter stretch Serie A lead to 13 points with 2-0 win over Genoa

 Inter have 67 points from 27 games ahead of second-placed AC Milan, who visit relegation-threatened Cremonese on Sunday.

-Dimarco put Inter ahead just past the half-hour mark with a sublime finish into the far corner from a tight angle on the left after a clever lofted pass from Henrikh Mkhitaryan.
+The hosts took the lead with Dimarco's sublime volley into the far corner from a tight angle on the left after a clever lofted pass from Henrikh Mkhitaryan just past the half-hour.

 Calhanoglu wrapped up the points in the 70th minute with a precise penalty after a handball by Genoa's halftime substitute Alexsandro Amorim to give in-form Inter their eighth consecutive Serie A win and 14th victory from their last 15 league games.